Video editing

 Do I still need a proxy workflow?

 Probably not.
-Proxies exist because edit laptops cannot decode native 4K H.265 or ProRes in real time.
-With Remio, decoding happens on the host workstation — so proxies become optional.
+Proxies exist because edit laptops can't decode native 4K H.265 or ProRes in real time.
+With Remio, decoding happens on the host — so proxies become optional.
 Most editors switch to native-only after verifying the timeline plays back smoothly.
-Some still use proxies for cellular hotspot work where bandwidth is constrained.
+Some still use proxies for cellular-hotspot work where bandwidth is constrained.

 How fast is rendering remote vs in-suite?

 Identical.
 Rendering happens on the host's CPU and GPU — Remio is only streaming pixels to your eyes.
-An M2 Ultra renders at full M2 Ultra speed whether you are sitting in front of it or 3000 miles away.
+An M2 Ultra renders at full M2 Ultra speed whether you're in front of it or 3000 miles away.
 The client device is irrelevant to render time.

 Can I scrub 8K timelines smoothly?